Employee Performance Management

 1. Rethinking Employee Annual Reviews

 Workers are no longer satisfied with a formal—and not always helpful—annual review accompanied with radio silence the remainder of the year.
 This somewhat antiquated process can cost your company productivity and even high-performing teammates.

 2. Desire for Regular Feedback

 Instead of feedback once a year, employees are asking for ongoing feedback to improve performance, meet goals, and develop their skills.

 3. Performance Tools

-Employers are now relying on intuitive, digital tools like human resources information systems (HRIS) to document conversations and feedback between employees and their managers.
+Employers are now relying on intuitive, digital tools like human resources information systems (HRIS) and performance management software to document conversations and feedback between employees and their managers.